DoerJ/Leetcode/README.md

   Copy any remaining items in L1 or L2 into arr[k]
 </pre>

-The time complexity of merge sort is O(n*logn) since merge sort always divides array into halves and takes O(logn) times in total to divide into sub-arrays of size 1(think it as a binary tree).
-Each layer takes linear time to sort and merge, thus O(logn) * O(n) = O(n*logn) in total on time complexity.
+The time complexity of merge sort is O(NlogN) since merge sort always divides array into halves and takes O(logN) times in total to divide into sub-arrays of size 1(think it as a binary tree).
+Each layer takes linear time to sort and merge, thus O(logN)O(N) = O(NlogN) in total on time complexity.

 ## Tips